vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 ## Interaction with DISA STIG and Regulatory Compliance Guidance

 These sample tools are built around the hardening guidance for VMware ESXi and VMware vCenter found in the Security Configuration & Hardening Guide in this kit.
 The US Department of Defense, and various regulatory compliance frameworks, may have other requirements that are out of scope for these samples.
-The beauty of these samples, though, is that you can feel free to adjust the parameters in the scripts as you see fit.
+You can adjust the parameters in the scripts to match those requirements.

-The Security Configuration & Hardening Guide has started to indicate differences between DISA STIG and PCI DSS 4.0 compliance requirements in the rightmost columns.
-Check it out.
+The rightmost columns of the guide indicate differences between DISA STIG and PCI DSS 4.0 compliance requirements.

 ## Files Included